Elegant and culturally important cuisine

 Suggested kaiseki restaurants in Tokyo

-Suzunari in the Arakicho area is a Michelin-starred kaiseki with courses starting for around 7,500 yen.
+Suzunari in the Arakicho area is a Michelin-starred kaiseki with courses starting from around 7,500 yen.
 It is located in a quiet neighborhood filled with tiny bars and restaurants.
 Suzunari is a great introduction to kaiseki as they offer smaller courses with reasonable prices.

 Ishikawa in Tokyo's Kagurazaka neighborhood offers guests a quiet, friendly environment in which to try kaiseki-ryori.
 Ishikawa is a three-star Michelin restaurant with only one course on offer for 19,000 yen.
 Reservations are required.